jontyrodrigues/chem-housie/README.md

 <h5> V3 Update </h5>

 Apart from all the features in the V2 Update the V3 Update supports undo and redo functionality as well as texttospeech functionality.
+Also Added functionality to display the symbol and element and change the table to display : numbers, symbols or names of element

 <h5> Keyboard Shortcut </h5>